Achievable logoAchievable logo

 Vector and components on x-y axis

 A common mnemonic for remembering trigonometric ratios is SOH CAH TOA.
-Some people like to just sound out the phrase, like “Sock a Toe-a”, while others find it helpful to have a phrase, such as:
+Some people like to sound it out (“Sock a Toe-a”), while others prefer a phrase, such as:

 Some Old Hippie Caught Another Hippie Tripping on Acid